 - Add in the chicken and sprinkle the meat with salt and pepper.

-- Lower everything to a simmer and cover the pan, cooking for 15 minutes.
+- Lower everything to a bubbling simmer and cover the pan, cooking for 15 minutes.

 - Flip the chicken over.

-- Cook for another 10-20 minutes until the juice is thick and syrupy, turning the chicken every 10 minutes or so.
+- Cook for another 10-15 minutes, partially covered, until the juice is thick and syrupy, flipping the chicken every 10 minutes or so.

 - Watch it closely for the last 2-3 minutes, as it can burn quickly.